Highway 1 (New South Wales)

-With the entire route passing close to the coast, for many New South Wales residents Highway 1 is synonymous with summer holiday road trips.
+Highway 1 is often associated with summer road excursions for people of New South Wales since the whole route passes very near to the ocean.
 Parts of the route are also busy intercity or commuter routes.

 While the route is defined by its designation of "1", with today's alphanumeric route numbering system the route consists of eight sections, alternating between the M1 designation (for motorway grade sections) and the A1 designation (for other sections).

 History

 Highway 1 was created as part of the National Route Numbering system, adopted in 1955.
 The route was compiled from an existing network of state and local roads and tracks.